microsoft/responsible-ai-toolbox-mitigations/docs/cohort/intro.rst

 This module provides the necessary tools for users to create and manage different cohorts throughout their data processing and model training pipeline.
-In scenarios where a dataset has cohorts with very different distributions for certain features, applying a mitigation over the entire dataset might only make these differences even worse.
+In scenarios where a dataset has cohorts with very different distributions for certain features, applying a mitigation over the entire dataset might only make these differences worse.
 In these cases, applying a mitigation over each cohort separately is more advantageous than applying it over the whole dataset.
 Check out :ref:`this example<target_mitigation>` for a more in-depth analysis of this problem.
 The classes available in this module are: